knative/docs/docs/serving/creating-domain-mappings.md

 Mapping maps only "example.org" and not "www.example.org".
 You can create multiple Domain Mappings to map multiple domains and subdomains.

+!!!note
-**Note:** If you create a Domain Mapping to map to a [private Knative Service](https://github.com/knative/docs/blob/mkdocs/docs/developer/serving/services/private-services.md), the private Knative Service will be accessible from public internet with the custom domain of the Domain Mapping.
+   If you create a Domain Mapping to map to a [private Knative Service](../developer/serving/services/private-services.md), the private Knative Service will be accessible from public internet with the custom domain of the Domain Mapping.

 ### Procedure